ubergarm/flask-mongo-app/README.md

     * http://maps.stamen.com/#toner/12/37.7706/-122.3782

 ####Issues:
-* sometimes have to vagrant ssh && sudo supervisorctl start python-mongo-app
+* sometimes have to vagrant ssh && sudo supervisorctl start flask-mongo-app

 ####Notes:
 * bootstrap.sh does a one-time install of ansible to get the ball rolling